 The present value of the Local Government Pension Scheme defined benefit liability depends on a number of factors that are determined on an actuarial basis using a variety of assumptions.
 The assumptions used in determining the net cost or income for pensions include the discount rate.
 Any changes in these assumptions, which are disclosed in note 22, will impact the carrying amount of the pension liability.
-Furthermore a roll forward approach which projects results from the latest full actuarial valuation performed at 31 March 2019 has been used by the actuary in valuing the pensions liability at 31 August 2021.
+Furthermore a roll forward approach which projects results from the latest full actuarial valuation performed at 31 March 2019 has been used by the actuary in valuing the pensions liability at 31 August 2022.
 Any differences between the figures derived from the roll forward approach and a full actuarial valuation would impact on the carrying amount of the pension liability.

-There is a level of inherent uncertainty in estimateing the future PFI charges, conceringin the use of buildings occupied by the Academy under the WIrral Schools PFI Project Agreement, which are disclosed in note 23.
+There is a level of inherent uncertainty in estimating the future PFI charges, concerning in the use of buildings occupied by the Academy under the Wirral Schools PFI Project Agreement, which are disclosed in note 23.
 In the future, PFI charges may vary due to inflationary increases, PFI contractor penalties and PFI charge benchmarking exercises.
-The trustees have estimated the future operating lease commitments based on the latest information available.